Biostratigraphy: Faunal succession

 The concept of faunal succession was theorized at the beginning of the 19th century by William Smith.
-When William was studying rock strata he began to recognize that rock outcrops contained a unique collection of fossils.
+When Smith was studying rock strata, he began to recognize that rock outcrops contained a unique collection of fossils.
 The idea that these distant rock outcrops contained similar fossils allowed for Smith to order rock formations throughout England.
 With Smith's work on these rock outcrops and mapping around England, he began to notice some beds of rock may contain mostly similar species, however there were also subtle differences within or between these fossil groups.
 This difference in assemblages that appeared identical at first, lead to the principle of faunal succession, where fossil organisms succeed one another in a definite and determinable order, and therefore any time period can be categorized by its fossil extent.